Back exercises may soothe menstrual cramps, study finds

 Summary

 This study tested whether spinal stabilization exercises could help women with painful periods.
 Fifty women aged 18-30 with regular cycles and no childbirth history were split into two groups: one did the exercises, the other did not.
-Researchers measured pain, symptoms, and daily function before and after the program to see if the exercises made a difference.
+Researchers measured pain, symptoms, and daily function before and after the program.
+The goal was to see if exercise could be a drug-free way to manage period discomfort.

 Get updates